 This tuition waiver program is designed for all full-time employees of The Alabama College System and their dependents.
-Any full-time employee of any public two-year college in the State of Alabama or of the Alabama Community College System Education is eligible to apply.
+Any full-time employee of any public two-year college in the State of Alabama or of the Alabama Department of Postsecondary Education is eligible to apply.
 Also, the spouse of any full-time employee and unmarried, natural or adopted children, or stepchildren of any full-time employee, residing in the employee's household may be eligible for this scholarship.
 This program covers tuition only.
-Applications are available in the Office of Financial Aid and on our website, all applicants must be approved by the President.
+Applicants must pick up an application from the Financial Aid Office, and all applicants must be approved by the President.
 Recipients of this scholarship must maintain a cumulative 2.00 GPA.